Las Coloradas, Mexico

-Las Coloradas means “the red” in Spanish.
+Las Coloradas means “the colored” in Spanish.
 It’s the name of a tiny Mexican fishing village with a population of 1000.
 Nearby, a series of brightly colored pink lakes cover the landscape on the edge of the Gulf of Mexico.

-The region is part of the Ría Lagartos Biosphere Reserve, a protected wetlands area home to animals like flamingos, crocodiles, sea turtles, jaguars, and all kinds of sea birds.
+The region is part of the Río Lagartos Biosphere Reserve, a protected wetlands area home to animals like flamingos, crocodiles, sea turtles, jaguars, and all kinds of sea birds.
 The reserve covers some 150,000 acres.

 Mayan Salt Production

-Fishing isn’t the only industry here, salt is big business in Las Coloradas.
-It has been for thousands of years, when the ancient Maya used this area to produce highly valuable salt.
-How do they do it?
+Fishing isn’t the only industry here, sea salt harvesting is big business in Las Coloradas.
+It has been for thousands of years, when the ancient Maya (you know, the people who built Chichen Itza and other Mayan Ruins) used this area to produce highly valuable salt.

 Salty ocean water from the mangroves nearby floods onto hard flat salt plains, creating shallow lagoons.
 The sun then slowly evaporates this water, leaving fresh sea salt behind.

 Salt was extremely important to the Maya for both nutritional needs as well as food preservation.
 It was mined here in the northern Yucatan then shipped by canoe to other parts of the Mayan empire.

 While this “solar salt” production process is a natural one, the large pink lakes of Las Coloradas that you can see today were built by a company who produces salt on a much larger scale (500,000 tons per year).

 The vibrant pink color of these lakes is due to red-colored algae, plankton, and brine shrimp that thrive in the salty environment.